Stephenson Holt Author

 If I had one criticism it would be that at one point, about two thirds of the way through, I felt I’d reached a solid ending and the book could have been completed there and then.
 Those who have already read this novel will know the point I speak about.
 I worried that the last third would be filler, changing a novella into a novel.
 Although the last third was not, to my mind, as exciting as the previous part, it still held my interest and enjoyment.

 I’ve returned to this review some two years later because I found the series on Netflix.
-I am enjoying Series 1 and will now have to follow up the books before watching the next series – I cannot watch a film /tv series and then read the book, so here goes with Dragonfly In Amber.
+I am enjoying Series 1 and will now have to follow up the books before watching the next series – I cannot watch a film /tv series and then read the book, it has to be the other way around, so here goes with Dragonfly In Amber.